RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Concept

-This CP/M-IDE is designed to provide support for CP/M on Z80 and 8085 CPUs while using a normal FATFS formatted PATA drive.
-And further, to do so with the minimum of cards, complexity, and expense.
+This CP/M-IDE is designed to provide support for CP/M on Z80 and 8085 CPUs while using a normal FATFS formatted PATA hard drive.
+And further, to do so with the minimum of modules, complexity, and expense.

 In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA serial interface, for the IDE disk interface, and also for the SIO/2 serial interface.